Crisp and Co. Banner Image

 Non-confrontational dispute resolution for child maintenance agreements

 In many cases where parents wish to agree child maintenance privately, it is beneficial to have some help negotiating the details.
-Our child maintenance solicitors are experts in non-confrontational dispute resolution, so if you need some help making an arrangement but would prefer to avoid court action, we have the expertise you need.
+Our child maintenance solicitors are experts in non-confrontational dispute resolution, so if you need some help making a maintenance arrangement but would prefer to avoid court action, we have the expertise you need.

 Collaborative law for child maintenance – This can be useful where there are more complicated issues to resolve as it involves a four-way meeting between the two parents and their respective solicitors.
 Again, the goal is to negotiate a child maintenance agreement that works for both parties and their children.
 The advantage here is that each parent has the support of their own trained legal specialist, meaning they have the benefit of expert legal advice on hand throughout.